-Coffinwell: With your help, Dr Phelming was able to seal the sentient disease that place a death curse on the town, but not in time to save his beloved wife.
+Coffinwell: With your help, Dr Phelming was able to seal the sentient disease that placed a death curse on the town, but not in time to save his beloved wife.
 On the plus side, the whole incident causes the originally Jerk Ass doctor to man up and actually work for the benefit of his town.

 Porth Llaffan: It turns out that the Lleviathan, who the townsfolk had come to rely on to the point they all became lazy, was actually the spirit of young Jona's dead father.
-After a tearful farewell, Jonas' father ascends to heaven, and while Jona and the townsfolk resolve to work hard again, its hard to forget just how dependent they were on Lleviathan.
+After a tearful farewell, Jonas' father ascends to heaven, and while Jona and the townsfolk resolve to work hard again, it's hard to forget just how dependent they were on Lleviathan.
 Oh, and the whole incident sends the mayor into an Angst Coma that he doesn't recover from until you complete a sidequest available much later on.

 Bloomingdale: You learn that the rich young girl who had mysteriously recovered from her crippling disease really did die and her doll became sentient and took her place.
-After the spirit of the girl rescinds her wish, the doll returns to being a doll to sit at the gravestone of her only friend for eternity as she has no soul to travel to the afterlife with her.
+After the spirit of the girl rescinds her wish, the doll returns to being a doll to sit at the gravestone of her only friend for eternity, as she has no soul to travel to the afterlife with her.
 Biggest Tear Jerker in the game.

-Metroid Prime -The corruption has stopped spreading on Tallon IV, but Samus' actions have created Dark Samus.
+Metroid Prime - The corruption has stopped spreading on Tallon IV, but Samus' actions have created Dark Samus.
 She also mourns the destruction of the Chozo Temple, which was their last great work.
 The game ends with her just sadly staring at the smoking ruins of it.

-Corruption - Samus has finally defeated Dark Samus and destroyed all phazon but, in the process, had to kill three of her friends, and fellow bounty hunters.
+Corruption - Samus has finally defeated Dark Samus and destroyed all Phazon but, in the process, had to kill three of her friends and fellow bounty hunters.